nodejs/undici/README.md

   Default: `null`.
 * `headers: Object|Null`, an object with header-value pairs.
   Default: `null`.
+- `headersTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a complete headers.
+  Use `0` to disable it entirely.
+Default: `30e3` milliseconds (30s).
-* `requestTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between request being enqueued and receiving a response.
+- `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a body data.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).
 * `idempotent: Boolean`, whether the requests can be safely retried or not.
   If `false` the request won't be sent until all preceding requests in the pipeline has completed.